telerik/kendo-ui-core/docs/aspnet-mvc/aspnetmvc-apps/mvc-6/tag-helpers.md

 ### Overview

-Here is an example of how you can define a kendo NumericTextBox using a Tag Helper
+The example below demonstrates how to define a Kendo UI NumericTextBox by using a Tag Helper.

 ###### Example

         <kendo-numerictextbox name="numeric"></kendo-numerictextbox>

-You can also bind the numerictextbox to a particular model field using the 'for' attribute, which is the equivalen of using the 'Html.Kendo().NumericTextBoxFor<decimal>()' Html Helper
+You can also bind the NumericTextBox to a particular model field using the `for` attribute.
+This is the equivalent of using the `Html.Kendo().NumericTextBoxFor<decimal>()` HtmlHelper.

 ###### Example